How Waking Up At 5 am Will IMPROVE YOUR MOOD & LIFE

 My 5 am Morning Routine

 I wake up at 5 am and immediately head to the kitchen to make coffee.
-I have a Bialetti stovetop coffee maker, and I drink the Lavazza coffee brand.
+I have a Bialetti stovetop coffee maker, and I drink the Lavazza Crema E Gusto espresso.
 Italy, more specifically our dear friend Fabz, heavily influences the coffee we drink at home.
-We do not have the typical American drip coffee maker in our home if that tells you anything :).
+We do not have the typical American drip coffee maker in our home.
 The stovetop coffee prep process takes about 10 mins.
-I have it down.
-I can enjoy the best coffee every morning with my eyes closed.

 While my coffee is on the stove, I journal.
 I write down my daily affirmations and my goals, and sometimes I’ll write something about our current situation.

 Once the coffee is ready, I read for 30 mins.